Lafayette Man Sentenced to 5 Years in Church Defacing Case

 Crimiel also admitted that he lied to an FBI agent when he denied using his cell phone on the morning of Feb.
 13, 2011.
 Crimiel called 911 anonymously to advise authorities that he saw two women and one man trespassing on St. James Baptist Church property.
 He admitted later it was part of his scheme to frame his ex-girlfriend.

-The Federal Bureau of Investigation-Lafayette Resident Agency and the Lafayette Police Department investigated the case.
+The FBI-Lafayette Resident Agency and the Lafayette Police Department investigated the case.
 Assistant United States Attorney James T. McManus prosecuted the case.